 - Extra virgin olive oil: Use your best olive oil for this as it will be used as a flavor enhancer for the sauce.

-- Shiso leaves: Shiso leaves are optional but they do add a lovely bright and herbaceous taste to the pasta, making it even more authentically Japanese.
+- Shiso leaves: Shiso leaves add a lovely bright and herbaceous taste to the pasta, making it even more authentically Japanese.

 - Pasta: You can technically use any type of pasta for this dish but I personally love thin spaghetti or vermicelli.
 The slurping action makes it so you fully enjoy the aroma of the sauce as it hits your tastebuds.